Lycan, Colorado

 Lycan is an unincorporated community in Baca County, Colorado, United States.
-It is located approximately 37 driving miles east-northeast of Springfield, Colorado, the county seat.
+It is located approximately 37 driving miles east-northeast of Springfield.
+Lycan has also been called Buckeye and Buckeye Crossroads.
+The community was probably named "Lycan" after the name of its female postmaster.

+History

+The Lycan postoffice was open from 1913 to 1975.
 The U.S. Post Office at Two Buttes (ZIP Code 81084) now serves Lycan postal addresses.
-The town is also referred to as Buckeye Crossroads.